-4. Any rights which the requested State Party or third parties may have acquired in the said property shall be preserved.
+- 3. When the said property is liable to seizure or confiscation in the territory of the requested State Party, the latter may, in connection with pending criminal proceedings, temporarily retain it or hand it over on condition that it is returned. - 4.
+Any rights which the requested State Party or third parties may have acquired in the said property shall be preserved.
 Where these rights exist, the property shall be returned without charge to the requested Party as soon as possible after the trial.

-Article 45.
+Article 57.
 Transit

-- Where a person is to be extradited to a State Party from a third State through the territory of the other State Party, the State Party to which the person is to be extradited shall request the other State Party to permit the transit of that person through its territory.
-This does not apply where air transport is used and no landing in the territory of the other State Party is scheduled.102 - 2.
-Upon receipt of such a request, which shall contain relevant information, and be supported by the documents mentioned in article 42, paragraph 2, the requested State Party shall deal with this request in accordance with procedures provided by its own law.
-The requested State Party shall grant the request expeditiously unless its essential interests would be prejudiced thereby.103 - The State Party of transit shall ensure that legal provisions exist that would enable detaining the person in custody during transit.104 - 4.
-In the event of an unscheduled landing, the State Party to be requested to permit transit may, at the request of the escorting officer, hold the person in custody for 48 hours, pending receipt of the transit request to be made in accordance with paragraph 1.105 - 5.
-The transit of the extradited person shall not be carried out through any territory where there is a reason to believe that his or her life may be threatened or if there is a high risk of his or her rights being violated by reasons of his or her race, sex, religion, nationality, ethnic origin, political opinions or other grounds that are universally recognized as impermissible under international law.
+- 1. Where a person is to be extradited to a State Party from a third State through the territory of the other State Party, the State Party to which the person is to be extradited shall request the other State Party to permit the transit of that person through its territory.
+This does not apply where air transport is used and no landing in the territory of the other State Party is scheduled. - 2.
+Upon receipt of such a request, which shall contain relevant information, and be supported by the documents mentioned in article 50, paragraph 2, the requested State Party shall deal with this request in accordance with procedures provided by its own law.
+The requested State Party shall grant the request expeditiously unless its essential interests would be prejudiced thereby. - 3.
+The State Party of transit shall ensure that legal provisions exist that would enable detaining the person in custody during transit.
+120 - 4.
+In the event of an unscheduled landing, the State Party to be requested to permit transit may, at the request of the escorting officer, hold the person in custody for 48 hours, pending receipt of the transit request to be made in accordance with paragraph 1. - 5.
+The transit of the extradited person shall not be carried out through any territory where there is a reason to believe that his or her life may be threatened or if there is a high risk of his or her rights being violated by reasons of his or her race, sex, sexual orientation, religion, nationality, ethnic origin, political opinions or other grounds that are universally recognized as impermissible under international law.

-102 UN Model Treaty on Extradition, Article 15, paragraph 1 103 UN Model Treaty on Extradition, Article 15, paragraph 2 104 UN Model Treaty on Extradition, Article 15, paragraph 3 105 UN Model Treaty on Extradition, Article 15, paragraph 4
+$^{118}$ UN Model Treaty on Extradition, Article 15, paragraph 1

+&lt;sup>119 UN Model Treaty on Extradition, Article 15, paragraph 2

+&lt;sup>120 UN Model Treaty on Extradition, Article 15, paragraph 3

+&lt;sup>121 UN Model Treaty on Extradition, Article 15, paragraph 4